 - submitting a false medical report

-Would a conviction under the Workplace Safety Insurance Act or the Criminal Code affect a health care provider’s licence to practice?
+Would a conviction under the Workplace Safety Insurance Act or the Criminal Code affect a health care provider’s license to practice?

 In cases where a health care practitioner is convicted, we notify the appropriate regulatory body and provide a factual summary of the situation.
 The regulatory body will take whatever action it deems necessary.